Grand Prix of Arlington: Circuit design

 The Arlington street circuit was designed by Tony Cottman, who has designed several Champ Car and IndyCar street circuits.
-The circuit is 2.73 mi long and features fourteen corners.
-The length of the circuit makes it not only longer than any other IndyCar street circuit but also longer than any permanent road course that IndyCar visits other than the 4.048 mi Road America circuit.
+The circuit is 2.730 mi long and features fourteen corners.
+The length of the circuit makes it not only longer than any other IndyCar street circuit but also longer than any permanent road course that IndyCar visits other than the 4.048 mi Road America course.
 Its 0.900 mi main straightaway is the longest IndyCar will see on a street or road course.
 The number of corners on the track ties St. Petersburg for the most on an IndyCar street circuit.
 The circuit also features a split pit lane similar to the one found on the current Detroit street circuit.